 What does this mean for cancer patients?

-“This is a very interesting and promising study,” says Professor Paul Workman of the Cancer Research Institute. - First, because it demonstrates that immunotherapy can have significant benefits for some patients with head and neck cancer, if used as an initial treatment, and second, because researchers have developed a test to determine which patients are likely to have it. will help".
+“This is a very interesting and promising study,” says Professor Paul Workman of the Cancer Research Institute. - First, because it demonstrates that immunotherapy can have significant benefits for some patients with head and neck cancer when used as an initial treatment, and secondly, because researchers have developed a test to determine which patients it is most likely to be. will help".